Sadiiq12/html-first-project/notes.md

 inside the content of the a tag you have have a hyperlink inside a img element

 if you do h1 class you can change the attribute of h1 like color and positioning etc.

+if have multiple element example multiple h1 element ad a class element inside it to specificly change the styling of the siginificant element

+to do a box model have a div class name the class then do the background color, width and border for the code to work .